Four Downs with Bob Condotta and Adam Jude: Answering 4 questions after Seahawks’ loss to Panthers

 Jude: The 49ers are the hottest team in the NFL right now and one of the favorites to win the Super Bowl.
 But they did lose star receiver Deebo Samuel to an ankle injury on Sunday, and their new rookie quarterback, Brock Purdy, is questionable this week with an oblique injury.
 Even if Purdy does play, he’s never started an NFL game on the road.
 And we know Carroll’s track record in prime-time games, which means you can’t count out a desperate Seahawks team Thursday night.
 To have any real shot at the playoffs, they have to win this, and it’s fair to expect they’ll be at their best.

 Condotta: If the 49ers didn’t have QB issues, I’d be tempted to say this feels as dire a home game for the Seahawks as they’ve had since maybe a few of the visits from the Rams the last few years.
-But the uncertainty over Purdy — and that the 49ers only other QBs are long-traveled backup Josh Johnson and former Husky and Seahawk Jacob Eason, who is on SF’s practice squad — means anything is possible.
+But the uncertainty over Purdy — and that the 49ers’ only other QBs are long-traveled backup Josh Johnson and former Husky and Seahawk Jacob Eason, who is on SF’s practice squad — means anything is possible.
 And as Adam notes, Carroll has been at his best getting Seattle primed for prime time.
 Seattle is 33-13-1 in prime time since Carroll took over in 2020, best in the NFL.
 Conversely, Seattle has also won just one of its last six prime-time games — the season opener against Denver.
 Can lightning strike twice?

 Should we just acknowledge this was a rebuilding season all along and this is just part of the process?